anderson-scr/Learning-Angular/README.md

 # PrimeiroProjeto

+This is my first contact with Angular.
+Im current learning cause the companny i work for have a project to migrate their application to Angular, and i want to help and be part of this big project.

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding